drupol/master-thesis/src/thesis/3-tools.typ

 transactional package upgrades and rollbacks, making system modifications risk-free by allowing users to revert to previous states easily.

-Guix uses @guile, a Scheme #cite(<dybvig2009scheme>, form:"normal") implementation, allowing for more expressive and programmable package definitions.
-This choice reflects Guix’s emphasis on customization and alignment with the @fsfwebsite project's philosophy, rejecting proprietary blobs and aiming for complete software freedom, which may limit hardware compatibility.
+Guix uses GNU Guile #cite(<guile>,form:"normal"), a Scheme
+#cite(<scheme>,form:"normal") implementation, allowing for more expressive and
+programmable package definitions.
+This choice reflects Guix’s emphasis on customization and alignment with the @fsfwebsite project's philosophy, rejecting proprietary blobs and aiming for complete software freedom, which may limit hardware compatibility but enhance long-term reproducibility #cite(<9403875>,form:"normal").
 Nonetheless, users have the liberty to extend Guix with custom packages, whether free or not, without compromising the tool’s reproducibility capabilities.
+In case of disappearing upstream sources, Guix can leverage Software Heritage
+#cite(<swh>, form:"normal") to retrieve source code, ensuring long-term
+accessibility even if the original source disappears.
 While Guix's reliance on a general-purpose functional programming language may present a steep learning curve, it offers extensive flexibility for those proficient in Lisp-like languages.

 #info-box(kind: "note", ref: "info-box-proprietary-software")[
   Proprietary software does not expose its source code to the public, which may